reportportal/api-registry/README.md

 # interfaces-schema-registry
-The centralized registry for Protocol Buffers
+The centralized registry for Protocol Buffers desriptions